-3. When you click Build Audience, it will directly take you back to the Audience builder and the remaining process is same as we discussed in the above section.
+3. When you click Build Audience, it will directly take you back to the Audience builder and the remaining process is the same as we discussed in the above section.

 If you are working on any reports and suppose you want to build an audience from any applied segment. just click on the little drop-down menu button and click Build Audience to make an audience list from that segment.
-See the pic below.

-1. Engagement Remarketing Lists.
+1. Engagement Remarketing Lists

-A. Time Spent on the Site -
+A. Time Spent on Site –

 How to do it? –